Chart Color Schemes

 An assessment of population growth drivers in Annandale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 are adopted, using proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023.
-By 2041, Annandale is projected to increase by around 627 persons, reflecting a total increase of approximately 6.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings for age cohorts as per ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future population projections indicate a growth of 627 persons to 2041, reflecting an increase of 6.1% over the 17 years.

 Frequently Asked Questions - Population